nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Deleting a contact

-1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all contacts using the `contact list` command.
-Multiple contacts in the list.

-   1. Test case: `contact delete Alex Yeoh`<br>
-      Expected: Contact Alex Yeoh is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `contact delete blah`<br>
-      Expected: No contact is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `contact delete`, `contact delete x`, `...` (where x is a name not in the list of contacts)<br>
-      Expected: Similar to previous.

 ### Copying a contact's information

 1. Copying a contact while all contacts are being shown